Kanchenjunga Circuit Trek - 26 Days

 • Free Excess Luggage Storing At Green Valley Nepal Store During The Trek

 The Kanchenjunga Circuit Trek is a challenging and rewarding trek through the remote region of Eastern Nepal.
-This trek offers stunning views of the third highest mountain in the world, Mount Kanchenjunga, as well as other towering peaks, rolling hills, and vibrant local cultures.
+Kanchenjunga Circuit Trek offers stunning views of the third highest mountain in the world, Mount Kanchenjunga, as well as other towering peaks, rolling hills, and vibrant local cultures.
 Here's what you can expect from the trek:

 • You will be surrounded by the majestic peaks of Kanchenjunga, Makalu, and other mountains in the region, offering breathtaking views and a true sense of adventure.

-• The trek takes you through remote villages inhabited by different ethnic groups, offering a unique insight into the local culture and way of life.
+• The Kanchenjunga Circuit Trek takes you through remote villages inhabited by different ethnic groups, offering a unique insight into the local culture and way of life.

 • The Kanchenjunga Circuit Trek is a challenging trek, with steep ascents and descents, rough trails, and high altitudes.
 However, the sense of accomplishment that comes with completing the trek is unmatched.